cr3/lookuper/README.rst

    :target: https://codecov.io/github/cr3/lookuper/
    :alt: Codecov

-The ``lookuper`` module makes it easy to lookup a target in nested data structures.
+``lookuper`` makes it easy to lookup a target in nested data structures.
 A lookup can return the values matching a target as a string or, equivalently, as a list:

 .. code-block:: python